dsp/dsp.github.io/content/posts/2024-01-16-communicate-state/index.md

 ShowRssButtonInSectionTermList: true
 UseHugoToc: true
 cover:
-    image: "cover.png"
+  image: cover.png
-    alt: "A person reading a book in a library.
-In front of them is a mechanical apperatus"
+  alt: A person reading a book in a library.
+In front of them is a mechanical apperatus
   relative: true
+categories:
+  - thoughts
+  - workplace
 ---

 A few years back, I was invited to a set of executive reviews of